 From my research I expected, cloud, rain, the odd sunny day and mosquitoes, what transpired was total blue skies and no mosquitoes!
 Everyday someone told us how abnormal the lovely weather was.
 It made for an amazing time, good roads, helpful people although very expensive.

 The scenery was beautiful, rugged mountains, stunning fiords, bright blue sea and dense forest.
-The roads twisted around the coast, which were connected with many ferry journeys.
+A combination of roads twisting around the coast and ferry journeys made it so enjoyable.

 Blue skies are wonderful, however, I like it dark when I sleep!
-I’m not sure when we first experienced sunlight 24 hours a day, ibut after over two weeks of it I was ready for dark nights when they eventually arrived.
-How they deal with 24 hours a day darkness in the winter months I don’t know.
+I’m not sure when we first experienced sunlight 24 hours a day, but after over two weeks of it I was ready for dark nights.
+How people who live this far north deal with 24 hours a day darkness in the winter months I don’t know.

 Great riding by day, cool cabins to stay in at night, overall a great experience, I loved it